orderlymeds/hiring/README.md

 - Equity in a fast-growing company with no VC funding dilution
 - Professional development opportunities, including training and certifications
 - A collaborative and inclusive work culture
-- Opportunities to work on challenging and meaningful projects
+- Opportunities to work on meaningful projects

 ## What we value